mamedev/mame-goodies/plugins/ksys573_da_offset/README.md

                        // Can be specified as a number of samples (e.g. 1234) or a delay in milliseconds (e.g. 1234ms) "overrides": {
-        "ddrmax": 1234,  // Offset for the game "ddrmax" specified as a number of samples "ddr5m": "50ms", // Offset for the gaem "ddr5m" specified as a delay in milliseconds (automatically converted to a number of samples)
+        "ddrmax": 1234,  // Offset for the game "ddrmax" specified as a number of samples "ddr5m": "50ms", // Offset for the game "ddr5m" specified as a delay in milliseconds (automatically converted to a number of samples)
     }
 }
 ```